uphold/tin-validator/README.md

 ## Release process

 The release of a version is automated via the [release](https://github.com/uphold/tin-validator/.github/workflows/release.yaml) GitHub workflow.
 Run it by clicking the "Run workflow" button.

+## Upgrading from version 1 to version 2

+The methods on version 1 are the same as on version 2.
+The only change is that the methods were sync, while now they are async.

 ## License
 MIT